mras0/mjs/doc/es5/es5.md

 - `IdentifierName` allowed in various places (i.e. `ReservedWord`s can be used as property names)
 - Annex D: Can't reproduce expected standard behavior for (12.4: Exception object and 15.10.6)
 - 10.4.2 Direct calls to `eval` behave differently than indirect calls!
+- Many changes listed as new functions on `Object` actually require major changes (e.g. `defineProperty`).
+Property attributes can now change at runtime.
+- Ugly that array properties can also be getter/setters